-Section 11.
-Release of Student Information 30

-IV.
-CURRICULUM

-First Year Required Courses

-Second Year Second Year Required Courses

-Courses Taken Anytime During the Third Year 32

-Section 3 Courses Taken at Other Law Schools 33

-A. Maximum Hours 33

-B. Cumulative Average 34

-V. REQUIREMENTS FOR DEGREE

-Section 1.
-Hours 35

-Section 2.
-Courses 35

-A. Sequence 35

-B. Completion 35
+B. Completion

 Section 3.
+B. Completion Time in Study

+Section 3. •

-Time in Study 35
+Section 3.
+Time in Study

-A. Maximum 36
+Section 3.
+Time in Study A. Maximum

-B. Minimum 36

-C. Time in Residence at TMSL 36
+Section 3.
+Time in Study A. Maximum B. Minimum C. Time in Residence at TMSL

-D. Leave of Absence Procedure 36

-E. Application for Transfer Procedure 36
+Section 3.
+Time in Study A. Maximum B. Minimum

+Section 3.
 Section 4.
-Cumulative Average 36
+Time in Study A. Maximum B. Minimum C. Time in Residence at TMSL D. Leave of Absence Procedure

+Time in Study A. Maximum B. Minimum C. Time in Residence at TMSL D. Leave of Absence Procedure E. Application for Transfer Procedure

+Section 4.
 Section 5.
-Application for Degree 37

-Section 6.
-Honors 37

-A. Dean's List 37

-B. Graduation with Honors 37
+Time in Study

+Section 4.
+Time in Study

+Section 4.
+Section 5.
+Time in Study

 Section 7.
-Certification for Graduation 37
+Certification for Graduation 41

 VI.
 DUAL DEGREE PROGRAMS

-Dual Degree Program Structure
+Dual Degree F Program Structure 43-47

-VII.
+VII. .
 FITNESS AND DISCIPLINARY SANCTIONS

 Section 1.
-Student Honor Code 44
+Student Honor Code 48

 Section 2.
-Disciplinary Sanctions/School of Law 44
+Disciplinary Sanctions/School of Law 48

-VIII.
+VIII. .
 PRODECURES FOR ENFORCEMENT OF RULES AND APPELLATE REVIEW

 Section 1.
-Academic Rules 45
+Academic Rules 49

 Section 2.
-Fitness and Disciplinary Sanction A. Appellate Committee B. Appellate Committee Process 45 45 46
+Fitness and Disciplinary Sanction A. Appellate Committee 49 49

+B. Appellate Committee Process 50

 IX.
-CHANGE IN N RULES 46
+CHANGE IN RULES 50

-Χ. WAIVER O F RULES 46
+X. WAIVER OF RULES 50

-ADM ISSIONS CHA ARACTER AND FITNESS HEARING PROCEDURES 47-51
+ADM ISSIONS CHA RACTER AND FITNESS HEARING PROCEDURES 51-55

-STUI DENT BAR AS SSOCIATION CONSTITUTION 52-62
+STUDENT BAR ASSOCIATION CONSTITUTION 56-6

+STUDENT BAR ASSOCIATION BYLAWS 63-6

-HON OR CODE 63-84
+HONOR CODE

 Inserted VI.
-Dual Degree Programs, pp. 29-31, as approved by the faculty on May 4, 2004
+Dual Degree Programs, as approved by the faculty on May 4, 2004

 Removed STUDENT BAR ASSOCIATION CONSTITUTION and replaced with new constitution.
-Submitted by the SBA President in April 2004, pp. 34-36
+Submitted by the SBA President in April 2004

-Changed Constitutional Law from required fall courses in second year to course required to be taken at anytime during the second year, pp. 24-25.
+Changed Constitutional Law from required fall courses in second year to course required to be taken at anytime during the second year

 Addendum.
-The above changes to "Constitutional Law from required fall course in second year to course required to be taken at anytime during the second year, pp. 24-25" should have read, changed "Constitutional Law to required second year course to be taken during the fall of second year."
-This is a nunc pro tunc change to the above, based on faculty's adopted curriculum changes, effective for the 2033-04 academic year.
+The above changes to "Constitutional Law from required fall course in second year to course required to be taken at anytime during the second year, should have read, changed "Constitutional Law to required second year course to be taken during the fall of second year."
+This is a nunc pro tunc change to the above, based on faculty's adopted curriculum changes, effective for the 2003-04 academic year.

-Inserted C-exclusion as applied to 1L Substantive Courses III, Sec 3A p.
-10.
+Inserted C-exclusion as applied to 1L Substantive Courses III, Sec 3A